Leongatha mushroom murders: Opening arguments

-Nanette Rogers focused on Patterson's dehydrator and told the court that Patterson lied when she told police she never owned one.
+Nanette Rogers focused on Patterson's dehydrator and told the court that Patterson lied when she told police she had never owned one.
 The court was shown Patterson's Facebook posts sharing photos of a dehydrator along with dehydrated mushrooms.
 The Crown detailed Patterson's purchase of the dehydrator and subsequent trips in April 2023 to Loch and Outtrim, known death cap mushroom habitats.
 The Crown presented CCTV footage of Patterson dumping the dehydrator at the Koonwarra Transfer Station after the lunch.
 The Crown noted that police had forensically examined the retrieved dehydrator and found Patterson's fingerprints and traces of Amanita phalloides mushroom toxins, which were also detected in urine samples of Patterson's male guests.
 The Crown suggested that Patterson had not eaten the same meal as her alleged victims; had lied about her cancer diagnosis (the pretext on which she had invited the guests); and had lied about experiencing stomach pains and diarrhoea following the lunch.
 The Crown also suggested that Patterson had lied about having serious medical issuesto ensure that her children were not present at the lunch.
 The Crown stated that trying to prove that Patterson had a motive would not be part of their case.

 Patterson's counsel Colin Mandy acknowledged Patterson's lie to police about not owning a food dehydrator or foraging for mushrooms.
 Mandy argued that Patterson panicked after learning that her lunch guests died after eating food she had cooked.
 Patterson's counsel accepted the Crown's argument that Patterson had never been diagnosed with ovarian cancer.
 Mandy stated that Patterson was close to her children and Don and Gail Patterson, her parents-in-law, who died after eating the lunch.
 Mandy said the defence did not dispute that death cap mushrooms had caused the deaths of the lunch guests.
 Mandy argued that Patterson did not intend to cause harm to anyone that day and that the defence would be arguing that the victims' deaths were a "tragedy and terrible accident."